2017 Puerto Rico leptospirosis outbreak: Outbreak monitoring and surveillance

 A study of disease surveillance in Puerto Rico after a period of floods caused by Hurricane Hortense in 1996 found an increase in leptospirosis infections that were caught by laboratory tests for dengue fever.
-The dengue tests found leptospirosis that otherwise would most likely have gone undetected and possibly proven fatal in some cases.
+The dengue tests found leptospirosis that otherwise would have most likely gone undetected and possibly fatal in some cases.
 This finding supports the need for readily available field laboratory testing for leptospirosis during flooding and other disruptive hydrologic events.

-Bandara, et al. discuss the contribution of travel to the increasing caseload of leptospirosis, specifically in some countries.
-They describe an increase in reporting of leptospirosis suspected to be due to what is termed 'recreational exposure'.
+Bandara, et al. discuss the contribution of travel to the increasing caseload of leptospirosis in some countries.
+They describe an increase in reporting of leptospirosis suspected to be due to 'recreational exposure'.
 They claim that international travel constitutes a major independent risk factor for contracting leptospirosis and that leptospirosis is rarely included in the general differential diagnosis outside of endemic regions.
-Depending on the test used, there may also be difficulty in currently identifying the infecting server due to geographic variability and there may be a distribution bias as the countries with the highest number of cases with positive leptospirosis assays are those in travelers whose origin is an endemic region such as US, Netherlands, Japan, France, Germany, Australia with appropriate testing facilities.
+Depending on the test used, there may also be difficulty in identifying the infecting server due to geographic variability.
+There may be a distribution bias, as the countries with the highest number of cases with positive leptospirosis assays are those in travelers whose origin is an endemic region such as the US, Netherlands, Japan, France, Germany, Australia with appropriate testing facilities.

 Monitoring invasive species can also provide insight into how Leptospira is being maintained in the environment.
-Benavidez et al. demonstrate that rats, mice, and mongooses all contribute to spreading the bacteria in rural areas.
-Managing these invasive species and reducing their populations could help control the spread of leptospirosis by reducing chances of exposure.
+Rats, mice, and mongooses all contribute to spreading bacteria in rural areas.
+Managing these invasive species and reducing their populations could help control the spread of leptospirosis by lowering chances of exposure.

-Public health authorities in endemic areas should have a responsibility to coordinate with regional authorities to monitor epidemiological trends with the goal of identifying geographical areas what would benefit from increased service provision and education, likewise correspondence with tourist activities or events expected to bring masses of people should involve measures to address primary and secondary prevention.
+Public health authorities in endemic areas should have a responsibility to coordinate with regional authorities to monitor epidemiological trends, with the goal of identifying geographical areas that would benefit from increased service provision and education.
+Likewise, correspondence with tourist activities or events expected to bring masses of people should involve measures to address primary and secondary prevention.
 Bandara et al. suggests prophylactic antibiotic use when individuals are involved with high-risk activities.